zawzaww/aosp-android/README.md

 # AOSP
-# Android Open Source Project
+## Android Open Source Project
-My Personal Android Open Source Project (AOSP) SourceCode For building Custom Pure Android OS.
+My Personal Android Open Source Project (AOSP) SourceCode For building Custom Pure Android OS

-- I aimed for reduce sorucecode filesize for my personal AOSP ROM builds
+- I aimed for reducing SourceCode's fileszie for my personal AOSP Projects
-- Removed unnecessary project paths, device trees, kernel trees and etc...
+- Removed unnecessary project paths - device trees, kernel trees, system packages and more...
 - If you don't have good internet connection, you can use this my personal Repo